cloudfoundry/java-buildpack-memory-calculator/CONTRIBUTING.md

-_Have something you’d like to contribute to the buildpack?
+_Have something you’d like to contribute to the Java buildpack memory calculator?
 We welcome pull requests, but ask that you carefully read this document first to understand how best to submit them; what kind of changes are likely to be accepted; and what to expect from the Cloud Foundry Java Experience team when evaluating your submission._

 _Please refer back to this document as a checklist before issuing any pull request; this will save time for everyone!_